Supporting the arts is what we do.

-City Opera Thrift Shop is one of the city's only charity shops supporting the arts.
+We are one of the city's only charity shops supporting the arts.
 From corporate designer to private donations, we carry a selection of furniture and home goods as well as clothing and accessories for men and women including vintage, designer, and basics.

-We're known best for our finely curated events with occasional pop-ups featuring local designers and artisans designed around whatever your one-of-a-kind design love may be: home, art, books, vintage, or a great designer piece, because one-of-a-kind is what makes this thing called life just that much more interesting.
+We're known best for our finely curated events with occasional pop-ups featuring local designers and artisans designed around whatever your one-of-a-kind design love may be: home, art, books, vintage, or a great designer piece.
+One-of-a-kind is what makes this thing called life just that much more interesting.

 Clothing.
 Jewelry.
 Hats.
 Bags.
 Belts.
 Shoes.

 We're always putting out something new for women, but for those with a discerning eye, check out our curated fashion events featuring vintage to high end designer pieces.

 Find all things home any day of the week.

 Treat your apartment to a new piece of furniture, home decor or art.
 Need a shareable paperback for the trip home?
 We are also known for our book collection from beautiful coffee table books to paperbacks.

 Clothing.
 Ties.
 Hats.
 Bags.
 Belts.
 Shoes.

 We're always putting out something new for men, but for those with a discerning eye, check out our curated fashion events featuring vintage to high end designer pieces.